IHE/ITI.sIPS/input/pagecontent/pcc.md

 roles configured for the affinity domain.</p>
 </td>
 <td>
-<p>R2 Composition.author where the Reference is to a
+<p>Composition.author where the Reference is to a
 PractitionerRole</p>
 </td>
 <td>